Swimming: Sajan Prakash creates history as he achieves Olympic qualification mark

 Sajan is one of the leading Indian swimmers and was the first Indian swimmer to reach the final in Asian Games after 32 years when he achieved the feat in 22018 in Jakarta.
 He also won a silver medal in 100m butterfly at the 2018 Asian Indoor Games.

-In Rio, he was the only Indian male swimmer to participate.
+In Rio, he was the only Indian male swimmer to participate but it was on an invitational basis.

+It was a good day for Indian swimming as TOPS developmental swimmer Kenisha Gupta also created a national record.

+The Mumbai swimmer clocked 57.35 second in the 100m freestyle event at the Rome event.

 (With PTI inputs)